 If you have received this e-mail in error, please notify the sender immediately by a “reply to sender only” message and destroy all electronic and hard copies of the communication, including attachments.

 Electronic Documents.
-Documents and attachments and/or images containing PHI are expected to be stored on network servers with appropriate security restrictions in accordance with IT Security policy, rather than on portable devices or unsecure desktop computers.
+Documents and attachments and/or images containing PHI are expected to be stored on network servers with appropriate security restrictions in accordance with IT Security policy, rather than about portable devices or unsecure desktop computers.
 (IT Security can provide specific information on these servers.)
 If documents and attachments and/or images cannot be stored on such a network server but instead are stored on a desktop computer or portable computer device, the workforce member must ensure that the computer or device is encrypted by contacting the appropriate IT representative.

 Portable Computing Devices (e.g., laptops, smart phones, tablets, flash drives) and Desktops.
 Employees, volunteers, and students/trainees must use extreme caution when using Portable Computing Devices and desktop computers to store PHI.
 PHI should not be stored on Portable Computing Devices and desktop computers unless absolutely necessary; it should be stored on servers in a secure enterprise data center, as described in Paragraph 6 above.
 If PHI is stored on such devices or computers, the device or computer must be encrypted pursuant to HIPAA Security policies and applicable University policies.
 Portable Computing Devices must never be left unattended in unsecured places.